dsofe/lit_notes/repo/review-employer-firms-2023.md

 -	Aim is to understand the financing, debt needs, and experiences of small business owners
 - **2022 survey:** administered from 09/2022&ndash;11/2022; 7,864 respondents

-### Select findings on firms in the New York Metropolitan Statistical Area:
+### Select findings on firms in the New York Metropolitan Statistical Area: A snapshot of equity

 &#10148; **Demographic data on firm ownership.**